stenoip/Ringzauber/README.md

 It also ensures your browsing history is not saved, offering a simple and secure browsing experience.
 Ringzauber comes the merging of words: Ring and zauber(zauber is a Deutsch word for magic, "z" is pronouced like an "s").

 Ringzauber is available for Windows 7, 8.1, 10 and 11 (Please do not try on Windows Vista or 8).
+Ringzauber is no longer experimental.

 Not available on Windows XP.